mjpernot/mongo-dump/README.md

   * Notes for auth_mech configuration entry:
     - NOTE 1:  SCRAM-SHA-256 only works for Mongodb 4.0 and better.
     - NOTE 2:  FIPS 140-2 environment requires SCRAM-SHA-1 or SCRAM-SHA-256.
-    - NOTE 3:  MONGODB-CR is not suppoerted in Mongodb 4.0 and better.
+    - NOTE 3:  MONGODB-CR is not supported in Mongodb 4.0 and better.

   * Leave the Mongo replica set entries set to None.